Key Dates

 Pilot Program

 The Youth Mental Health Advocate pilot will equip young people with skills to provide culturally responsive mental health support to other youth.
-Between September 2023-June 2024, this program will fund 25 part-time youth advocates to work in youth-serving community organizations across NYC.
+In its second pilot year, this program will fund 15 part-time youth advocates to work in youth-serving community organizations across NYC between October 2024-May 2025.
 The Academy will provide training, coaching, and support to the youth advocates and their host organizations.

 DESCRIPTION